Kentucky man convicted in killing after governor's pardon

 Federal prosecutors brought charges against Patrick Baker after he was released from prison when former Gov. Matt Bevin pardoned him on his way out of office in 2019.
 Baker's family had political connections to Bevin, including hosting a fundraiser for the one-term governor.

-A federal jury in eastern Kentucky returned a murder conviction against Baker, 43, on Wednesday, after several hours of deliberation, according to media reports.
+A federal jury in eastern Kentucky convicted Baker Wednesday on a charge of murder committed during a drug trafficking crime after about six hours of deliberation over two days.

-U.S. District Judge Claria Horn Boom will sentence Baker on Dec.
-21. Prosecutors declined to seek the death penalty.
+U.S. District Judge Claria Horn Boom will sentence Baker, 43, on Dec.
+21. Prosecutors declined to seek the death penalty, but Baker could serve life in prison on the conviction.

+"At its core, this case was about one thing: Patrick Baker’s role in the death of Donald Mills," Carlton Shier, the acting U.S. Attorney for eastern Kentucky, said in a news release Wednesday.
+“Having heard the evidence, the jury found him guilty.”

 Federal prosecutors said Baker was prosecuted the second time under the “dual sovereignty doctrine,” which allows state and federal officials to prosecute the same defendant for the same actions without infringing on double jeopardy protections.